Bonfire of the vanities: Savonarola

-Fra Girolamo Savonarola was a Dominican friar who was assigned to work in Florence in 1490, at the request of Lorenzo de' Medici – although within a few years Savonarola became one of the foremost enemies of the House of Medici and helped bring about their downfall in 1494.
-Savonarola campaigned against what he considered to be the artistic and social excesses of Renaissance Italy, preaching with great vigor against any sort of luxury.
-His power and influence grew so much that with time, he became the effective ruler of Florence, and had soldiers for his protection following him around.
+Savonarola was a Dominican friar who was assigned to work in Florence in 1490 at the request of Lorenzo de' Medici.
+Within a few years, Savonarola became one of the foremost enemies of the House of Medici and helped bring about their downfall in 1494.
+Savonarola campaigned against what he considered to be the artistic and social excesses of Renaissance Italy, preaching with great vigor against any luxury.
+His power and influence grew so much that, with time, he became the effective ruler of Florence and had soldiers for his protection following him around.

-Starting in February 1495, during the time in which the festival known as Carnival occurred, Savonarola began to host a regular "bonfire of the vanities".
-He collected various objects that he considered to be objectionable: irreplaceable manuscripts, ancient sculptures, antique and modern paintings, priceless tapestries, and many other valuable works of art, as well as mirrors, musical instruments, and books on divination, astrology, and magic.
+During Carnival in 1497 and 1498, Savonarola began to host a regular "bonfire of the vanities".
+He collected and burned objects that he considered objectionable, including nude paintings, wigs and makeup, love poetry, games and dice, and music and musical instruments.
 Anyone who tried to object found their hands being forced by teams of Savonarola supporters.
-These supporters called themselves Piagnoni (“Weepers”) after a public nickname that was originally intended as an insult.
+These supporters called themselves Piagnoni ("Weepers") after a public nickname that was initially intended as an insult.

-Savonarola's influence did not go unnoticed by the higher church officials, however, and his actions came to the attention of Pope Alexander VI.
+Savonarola's influence did not go unnoticed by the higher church officials, and his actions came to the attention of Pope Alexander VI.
 He was excommunicated on 13 May 1497.
-The charges were heresy and sedition at the command of Pope Alexander VI.
-Savonarola was executed on 23 May 1498, hanged on a cross and burned to death.
+He was charged with heresy and sedition at the command of Pope Alexander VI.
+Savonarola was executed by hanging on 23 May 1498, and his body was burnt.
 His death occurred in the Piazza della Signoria, where he had previously held his bonfires of the vanities.
 Then the papal authorities gave word that anyone in possession of the friar's writings had four days to turn them over to a papal agent for destruction.
 Anyone who did not comply also faced excommunication.

 Botticelli

-Although some later sources reported that the Florentine artist Sandro Botticelli burned several of his paintings based on classical mythology in the great Florentine bonfire of 1497, the main source on his life, Vasari's biography, does not mention this, nor does any early record.
-Vasari does assert that Botticelli produced nothing after coming under the influence of Savonarola, but this is not accepted by modern art historians, and several of his paintings are assigned dates after Savonarola's death in 1498.
+Although some later sources reported that the Florentine artist Sandro Botticelli burned several of his classical mythology paintings in the great Florentine bonfire of 1497, a biography from Vasari does not mention this.
+Furthermore, no early records of Vasari indicate that Botticelli ceased creating future works after coming under the influence of Savonarola.
+Modern art historians also indicate several of his paintings are assigned dates after Savonarola's death in 1498.
 The art historian Rab Hatfield says that one of Botticelli's paintings, The Mystical Nativity, cryptically dated 1500, is based on the sermon Savonarola delivered on Christmas Eve, 1493.
 Writing several centuries later in 1851, Orestes Brownson, an apologist for Savonarola, vaguely mentions artworks by Fra Bartolomeo, Lorenzo di Credi, and "many other painters", along with "several antique statues" being burnt in the bonfire.